fangbinwei/aliyun-oss-uploader/README.md

 If you want to debugger the project, just press `F5` to Run Extension.
 Then we can debugger the output of webpack dist.

+> since `@types/ali-oss` is outdated you may see some ts error in your local

 ## WIP

 working in bucket explorer